Find information on what the Shared Savings Program means for health care providers and suppliers.

 Among Medicare shared savings initiatives:

-During a performance year, a Medicare-enrolled TIN can participate in only one shared savings initiative, including certain CMS Innovation Center initiatives (see list below).
+During a performance year, a Medicare-enrolled TIN can participate in only one shared savings initiative, including certain CMS Innovation Center initiatives (reference the list below).

 There are several Medicare initiatives that aim to promote quality improvement while lowering the growth in health care expenditures.
 Although these programs are separate and distinct, they interact in key areas.
 The following programs intersect with the Shared Savings Program.